J-J0HN/Salifort-Motors-Capstone-Project-Notebook/README.md

 ## 📁 Project Structure

 - `CapstoneProjectNotebook.ipynb` – Main Jupyter notebook containing the full analysis, visuals, and models.
-- `\models` - Contains saves of both machine learning models used in this project
+- `\models` – Contains saves of both machine learning models used in this project.
-- `.gitignore` - (Ignore this folder as this project is ran on a virtual machine and I needed to not upload those files into this repo)
+- `.gitignore` – (Ignore this folder as this project is ran on a virtual machine and I needed to not upload those files into this repo).
+- `.Executive_summary.pptx` – Contains a summary to inform stakeholders with insights found from the notebook.
 - `README.md` – Project overview and context (this file).

 ---